FrankTrani/FrankTrani.github.io/_notes/2024-10-28-Assembly-Language.md

 categories: Computer-Science Computer-Architecture
 ---

+This post introduces assembly language fundamentals and the Harvey Mudd Miniature Machine (HMMM), covering essential commands and an example program.
+It offers a foundation in low-level programming and insights into how CPUs process instructions directly.

+---

 ## What is Assembly Language?

 **Assembly language** is a low-level programming language that allows programmers to write instructions directly for the CPU.
 Unlike high-level languages, which must be translated into machine code through a compiler, assembly language goes through an **assembler** to convert instructions into binary (1’s and 0’s) that the CPU can execute.
 This process makes assembly language one step above machine language and provides a way to interact directly with the hardware.